 Starting in 2024, buildings will be fined on an annual basis for carbon footprint that exceeds their targets.
 Based on their performance today, approximately 20% of buildings exceed the 2024 – 2029 targets while approximately 75% of buildings exceed the 2030 – 2034 targets, according to the City Council’s press release.
 As an alternative to this performance-based framework, rent regulated multifamily buildings with at least one rent stabilized apartment will be required to implement a prescriptive list of upgrades by 2024.
 These upgrades include indoor temperature sensors providing feedback to boilers and apartment thermostatic controls.

-What It Will Mean to the Market
+What Will It Mean to the Market?

 The lowest carbon intensity buildings today will not be at risk of fines, while higher carbon intensity buildings today will have to reduce their carbon footprint through deep energy retrofits by 2030 to avoid fines of $268 per ton of carbon emissions in excess of the building’s limit.
 Note that with a carbon-based metric, fuel source matters in addition to energy intensity.
 For instance, #2 oil results in approximately 40% more carbon emissions than gas per British thermal unit (BTU).
 Generally speaking, to meet the 2030 target, older steam-heated multifamily buildings will have to implement the types of upgrades outlined here, while in office buildings, tenant electricity loads that can dominate carbon footprint will need to be addressed systematically over time.